 Having the following information prepared upfront will make it easier on you—and may increase your chances of getting approved.

-- Be clear about how you intend to use the proceeds.
-Use your business plan to build a case for the loan and how you’ll repay it.
+This written statement gives you an opportunity to show how you intend to use the proceeds of your loan.
+Use your business plan to help build a case for how the loan will help your business as well as how you’ll repay it.

-- Gather key information about the history of your business.
+Gather key information about the history of your business.
 Who’s on the management team?
 What products and services do you provide?
-Who’s your target market/customer?
+Who’s your target customer?
 What’s the competitive landscape?

-- Pull tax returns (personal and business) for the past three years.
+Include your business and personal tax returns for each of the past three years.

 Before submitting your loan application, check your credit score and credit history.
 This will give you and your First Bank lending expert a better understanding of your financial position as well as your ability to repay the loan.